abilandz/PH8124/Lecture_3/Lecture_3.md

 return 0
 ```

-If you now execute this script for instance as:
+If you now execute this script as:

 ```bash
 source favorite.sh LHC ALICE